Kazakh famine of 1930–1933

-The Kazakh famine of 1930–1933, also known as the Asharshylyk, (Note: Ашаршылық, Aşarşylyq /kk/; meaning 'famine' or 'hunger'.) was a famine in the Kazakh Autonomous Socialist Soviet Republic, then part of the Soviet Union, during which an estimated 1.3 to 2.3 million people died, the majority of them ethnic Kazakhs.
+The Kazakh famine of 1930–1933, also known as the Asharshylyq, (Note: Ашаршылық, Aşarşylyq /kk/; meaning 'famine' or 'hunger'.) was a famine in the Kazakh Autonomous Socialist Soviet Republic, then part of the Soviet Union, during which an estimated 1.3 to 2.3 million people died, the majority of them ethnic Kazakhs.
 Between 38 and 42 percent of all Kazakhs perished, the highest proportion of any ethnic group killed in the Soviet famines of the early 1930s.
 Other estimates put the number of deaths at about 1.75 million, while some research suggests the toll may have exceeded 2 million.

 The famine was a direct result of Soviet collectivization policies, implemented in Kazakhstan under the authority of First Secretary Filipp Goloshchyokin.
 Traditionally a nomadic people, Kazakhs relied heavily on livestock herding.
 Collectivization destroyed this system: herds were seized by the state, traditional migrations were disrupted, and communities were forced into collective farms ill-suited for the steppe environment.
 Hunger was intensified by harsh state requisitioning, the imposition of excessive grain and livestock quotas, and repressive measures such as the blacklisting of entire districts from trade.
 Thousands of Kazakhs who attempted to escape to neighboring China were shot by border guards, while others died during mass migrations across Central Asia.

 The famine began in late 1930, a year before the worst phase of the Ukrainian famine, or Holodomor, and lasted through 1933.
 Its effects were catastrophic: Kazakhstan's population fell by more than a third, and Kazakhs were reduced from about 60 percent of the republic's inhabitants to 38 percent, making them a minority in their own homeland for decades.
 Large numbers of survivors fled permanently to China, Afghanistan, and other regions.
 The famine thus not only killed millions but also transformed the demographic and cultural landscape of Kazakhstan.

 Interpretations of the famine remain debated among scholars.
 Some, including a Kazakh parliamentary commission chaired by historian Manash Kozybayev, have concluded that the famine was a genocide, arguing that Moscow deliberately targeted Kazakhs by pursuing policies that knowingly led to their mass death.
 Others contend that the famine, while primarily man-made, should be seen as part of the wider Soviet famine of 1932–1933, driven by Joseph Stalin's push for rapid industrialization and collectivization, rather than as a targeted national campaign.
 A middle position suggests that while the famine may not have begun with genocidal intent, Soviet authorities later instrumentalized starvation, selectively punishing Kazakhs for resisting collectivization and undermining their traditional way of life.

 Public recognition of the famine was suppressed in the Soviet Union until the period of glasnost in the late 1980s.
 Since Kazakhstan's independence in 1991, the famine has been increasingly studied and commemorated as one of the greatest tragedies in the nation's history.
 While international recognition has not reached the level of the Holodomor, the Kazakh famine is often discussed in the broader context of man-made famines, forced collectivization, and mass repression in the Stalinist era.